-The parking brake is actuated with a hand lever, which is located on the left side of the steering tower.
-To set the parking brake, press the rear of the treadle and pull the lever up until it locks.
-To release the park brake, press the rear of the treadle and push the park brake handle down.
+The parking brake is actuated with a hand lever.
+To set the parking brake, push down on the brake pedal and pull the lever back firmly.
+To release the park brake, press the foot brake pedal, push the button on the end of the handle, then push the handle forward until it stops.